geesimon/zkPoR/ui/README.md

 If user's account info is included in Merkle tree, the verification will succeed.

+Note: since we only need to verify Merkle tree inclusion, i.e., `witness.computeRootAndKey(userhash) === AccountMerkleRoot`.
+We don't need to compute proof and send transaction.
+Therefore, this verification is pretty fast.
+User also don't need to install Auro wallet.

 # How to run
 ```sh
 npm run build && npm run start